bighousevn/React_learning/README.md

-Well, the name says it all - this is just some basic React code for new learners
+Well, the name says it all - this is just a basic repo of React code for new learners